The National Domestic Violence Hotline Number: 1-800-799-SAFE (7233) or TTY 1-800-787-3224

 Contact Love is Respect (loveisrespect)

-please contact them at www.loveisrespect.org If you wish to remain anonymous please enter “site visitor” in the ‘name’
+If you have questions about teen dating abuse, please contact them at www.loveisrespect.org If you wish to remain anonymous please enter “site visitor” in the ‘name’

 fields or leave them blank.
 An email address is required to use this form.

-you do not feel safe receiving email, please go to a safe location and contact
+However, if you do not feel safe receiving email, please go to a safe location and contact

 - 1-866-331-9474, or

 If you are looking to order mini posters and quiz cards

 as seen at an exhibit, please use this form.
 You can also find print-ready pdfs in our resource center.